Doping in association football: Germany

 In 2008, Tim Meyer examined the blood of over 500 footballers from the Bundesliga.
 The investigation was voluntary and anonymous.
 Every test person was free to withdraw from the study whenever he wanted.
 Finally, 467 players participated to the end.
-Six samples from the start of the season and two later samples showed haematocrit values of over 50 % (limit at the International Cycling Federation).
+Six samples from the start of the season and two later samples showed haematocrit values of over 50% (limit at the International Cycling Federation).
 Nine samples showed a haemoglobin value of over 17 grams per deciliter (limit at the International Ski Federation).

 2010s

-At least 10 percent of football professionals from Sweden, Germany, and Spain used performance enhancing drugs in the year 2014.
-93 % were controlled once or never in that year.
+At least ten percent of football professionals from Sweden, Germany, and Spain used performance enhancing drugs in the year 2014.
+93% were controlled once or never in that year.
 This is according to an analysis of strictly anonymous questionaries completed by 124 athletes.
 For this study, the Randomized Response Technique was used.

 2020s

+Italy

 Alejandro Dario Gómez tested positive for Terbutalin in 2023.
 Some months later, Paul Pogba's test showed an increased testosterone value.
 The World Champions were employed at Monza and Juventus.

+England

+Mykhailo Mudryk was banned from October 2024 to July 2026 for having a low concentration of meldonium.

+There were no sanctions when two professionals playing in the top four tiers of English football got caught for performance enhancing substances in the 2023/24 season.One tested positive after a game, the other in an out-of-competition-test.